Ministry-for-Primary-Industries/FarmEmissionsModel/FEM_equations.md

   }

   case_when(
-    !StockClass %in% stockClassList_newborns_lactatingMothers ~ 0, # zero if NOT newborn or mother
+    !StockClass %in% stockClassList_newborns_lactatingMothers ~ 0, # zero if not newborn or mother
     Sector %in% c("Beef", "Dairy", "Sheep") ~ feq_cattle_sheep(),
     Sector == "Deer" ~ feq_deer()
   )